qiyunzhu/woltka/doc/install.md

 ## Acceleration

 Woltka has a [Numba](https://numba.pydata.org/)-accelerated version (the [numba](https://github.com/qiyunzhu/woltka/tree/numba) branch) in parallel to the master branch.
-In this version, the coordinates-based read-gene matching (see [details](ordinal.md)) is significantly faster and consumes less memory.
+In this version, the "coord-match" algorithm for functional analysis (see [details](ordinal.md)) is significantly faster and consumes less memory.
 To use this feature, install Woltka using the following commands instead:

 ```bash
 conda install -c conda-forge numba biom-format